 What usually triggers/what are often the causes of anxiety and stress in women during pregnancy?

-- Women face anxiety about their upcoming changes in their life roles such as motherhood, taking on new responsibilities, career changes, how motherhood may impact their existing relationships.
+Women face anxiety about the upcoming changes in their life roles such as motherhood, taking on new responsibilities, career changes, and how motherhood may impact their existing relationships.
 They may also face worries about the pregnancy itself – fearing possible complications or health problems during the gestational period or during childbirth.

 Do all women experience these during pregnancy or are some women just more prone to experiencing added levels of stress and anxiety during pregnancy than others?

 Let’s talk about cause and effect.
-What are the negative stress and anxiety during pregnancy effects on baby for the mother, and for her unborn baby’s health?
+What are the negative effects of stress and anxiety during pregnancy for the mother, and for her unborn baby’s health?